 Rebecca Lewis, chief of audiology at the University of California San Francisco Health

 Bluetooth hearing aids come in a wide range of prices and with various styles and features.
 It’s great to have options, but more choices can make it hard to know which device is optimal for your hearing needs.
-We tested 14 Bluetooth hearing aids to help you choose the best hearing aids.
+We tested 14 Bluetooth hearing aids to help you choose the best device for you.

 1